Car servicing: 5 common examples of MOT failure

 Tyres are vital in keeping your car on the road.
 They come in all shapes and sizes ranging from slimline sports to chunky off road rubber.
 The one thing they all have in common is that they will deteriorate over time.

 When performing an MOT test the technician will be checking your tyres thoroughly for signs of wear or damage.
 If the tyres are deemed unsafe they will trigger a failure.

 Reasons for failure include the tyre showing metal cords, damages to the sidewall in the form of cuts or bulges or if the tyre is below the minimum legal limit of 1.6mm.

-MOT test aside, it is important to check your tyres regularly.
-You should make a habit of inspecting your tyres for signs of damage every so often as a matter of safety.
+MOT test aside, it is important to check your tyres regularly for both pressure and for signs of damage every so often as a matter of safety.

 A final note on the minimum legal limit is that it is very low and at a point where a tyres effectiveness is seriously compromised.
 You should consider changing tyres when the tread depth is below 3mm to maximise safety.